 The Insectarium and Butterfly Pavilion is crawling with exhibits that older kids will love.

 The first and largest all-bug museum in the country, the Insectarium is a creepy-crawler lover's dream.
 This one is certainly appropriate for younger children, and older kids will enjoy seeing the arthropods as well as the 7,000-square-foot butterfly pavilion.

-This just may be the weirdest place in town.
-A museum dedicated entirely to the mysteries of the human body and medical history.
-Older kids will love the collection of 139 human skulls, the interactive exhibit on Civil War medicine, the body of the famous "Soap Lady" and more.
-They can even see pieces of Einstein's brain!
-After-hours guided tours are offered for groups of 10 or more and would make a unique, unforgettable birthday party.
+This museum is dedicated entirely to the mysteries of the human body and medical history.
+Browse the collection of 139 human skulls, the body of the famous "Soap Lady", pieces of Einstein's brain, and more.

-If you've managed to work up (or keep) an appetite during your adventures in odd, look no further than Pizza Brain, the only pizza museum on earth with an artisan pizzeria and ice creamery attached.
-Kids from 1-100 can share an award-winning pie or slices while enjoying the largest collection of pizza memorabilia in the world, then grab a cone at Little Baby's Ice Cream next door, which scoops out extraordinary flavors like birch beer vanilla bean, chipotle chocolate and, it's true, pizza.
+If you've managed to work up (or keep) an appetite during your adventures in odd, head to Pizza Brain, a pizza museum with an artisan pizzeria.
+Share an award-winning pie while enjoying the largest collection of pizza memorabilia in the world.

 The Institute shares innovations in the realms of chemistry, chemical engineering, and life sciences and extends its focus on how science influences society and even art.
 Distillations share stories, shedding light on science’s role in a world that always changes.